-May be out of date: This report was assessed in December 2014 and some conclusions are possibly out of date.
+Archived: This report was last assessed in December 2014 and some conclusions were considered out of date.
+Findings may be used for research purposes, but should not be considered current.

 Notice of Erratum: On August 20, 2012, Appendix O was updated to clarify that the route of administration for INVEGA SUSTENNA is IM injection (dosage 39 mg - 234 mg) and the route of administration for RISPERIDOL CONSTA is IM injection (dosage 25 mg).